About the image

 One of the hard parts for me, other than trying to keep the camera dry, was where to set the camera bag.
 On flat ground the water would puddle, on a slope the water was running.
 I finally set the bag down on a set of exposed tree roots.

 I shot in several directions and within 4 minutes I had shot 70 photos, or one every 3 seconds.
 At that point the lightning was getting too close... that and the camera died due to getting wet, so we headed for the office to dry out and warm up as it was about 60°.
-An hour later, it was back close to 80° and blue sky with white puffy clouds lazily drifting by.
+An hour later, it was back close to 80° and blue sky with white puffy clouds lazily drifting by like nothing had happened.

 A Canon camera using 400 ISO and 1/125 second shutter speed using a